Mridul-Srivastava03/Mridul-Srivastava03/README.md

 ### 💡 Personal Motto

-> *"Push yourself, because no one else is going to do it for you."* 🌟
+> *"Push yourself, because no one else is going to do it for you."* 🚀

 ---

 <p align="center">⭐️ Thanks for visiting my profile!
-If you like what you see, feel free to connect, contribute, or collaborate.</p>
+Feel free to connect, contribute, or collaborate.</p>